darisoy/darisoy/README.md

 - AI/ML accessibility and safety

 ## ⚡ Software Engineer at [Google Cloud TPU](https://cloud.google.com/tpu)!
-- Responsible for the [Cloud TPU API](https://cloud.google.com/tpu/docs/users-guide-tpu-vm) and billing
+- Responsible for the [Cloud TPU API](https://cloud.google.com/tpu/docs/users-guide-tpu-vm) and GeoExpansion
 - Create PyTorch/XLA examples that run effectively on the [TPU VM](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-vm) using the new PjRt runtime